Digital file cabinet for post-production

 Searchable index

-Search by scene number, document type, episode, or any custom tag.
-Instant retrieval beats flipping through a physical binder.
+Search by scene number, document type, episode, or custom tag.

 Document storage